+Ste Action

-Ste Action p 1 In the Browser window, select the Package under which to create the Workflow Pattern.
-2 Click on the Browser window header and select the 'New Model from Pattern' option, or press Ctrl+Shift+M. The Model Wizard window displays.
-3 Select the 'Model Patterns' tab, then click on the Perspective drop-down arrow and select 'Project Management > Kanban'.
+р 1 In the Browser window, select the Package under which to create the Workflow Pattern.
+2 Click on the Browser window header and select the option 'Model Builder (pattern library)', or press Ctrl+Shift+M. The Model Builder dialog displays.
+3 Click on the Perspective button and select 'Project Management &gt; Kanban'.
 The panel header changes to 'Kanban Perspective' and the panel shows the three workflow patterns you can select.
 Kanban One Stage Workflow Kanban Two Stage Workflow Kanban Three Stage Workflow When you click on one of the patterns, the right hand panel displays an example diagram and several sections of useful information on using the pattern.